flightcrank/ratio-boost/README.md

 # RATIO-BOOST

+This C version is no longer maintained.
+Instead I ported it to a java which is actively maintained. so users are encouraged to use that version

+java version is here https://github.com/flightcrank/JRatioBoost

 This program is intended to be used to obtain a good ratio on private torrent trackers.
 It reports to the tracker that you are uploading data when you are not actually uploading anything at all.
 This program was created due to the lack of ratio boosting programs for the Linux operating system.
 Booting into windows or using